 The sunrise from the 8th Station is a lot less busy and is still spectacular. | Photo by Aimee Gardner

 If you don’t care about watching the sunrise at the peak, then you’re in luck, as the 8th Station still boasts a majestic view.
 Book a hut near either the 7th or 8th Station and wake up a couple of hours later than those aiming for the summit.
 This means you won’t get stuck in an inevitable queue near the top and you’ll get a reasonable lie-in (for a person climbing Mt.
-Fuji anyway).
+Fuji, anyway).

 Signs warning against bullet climbing. | Photo by Aimee Gardner

-How much does a hut cost?
+How much does a mountain hut on Mt.
+Fuji cost?

 Which lodge to choose?